LiiaDulher/microservices_labs/ReadMe.md

 ### Usage
 Please add project source directory to <b>PYTHONPATH</b> in order for imports to work.

+Run Hazelcast before logging services, that use it.

 Run all services using their runners.
 You can do it using default settings:
 ````